-Funding CDBG: \$30,000

-Description Program will fund the cost of projects addressing revitalization and beautification of LMI neighborhoods.
+Funding CDBG: \$30,000 beautification of LMI neigh cover the purchase and or events.
+The Neighborhood will identify potential proj neighborhood cleanup eve Program will fund the cost of projects addressing revitalization and beautification of LMI neighborhoods.
 This program year, funds will cover the purchase and or rental costs of neighborhood cleanup events.
 The Neighborhood Beautification Commission and City Council will identify potential projects.
 Potential projects may be neighborhood cleanup events, tree planting, painting or murals, street lighting, curbside appeals, and much more.

-Target Date 6/30/2021

-Residents of LMI neighborhoods will directly benefit from neighborhood revitalization and beautification projects.

-Location Description Jonesboro LMI areas.
+Target Date 6/30/2021 Residents of LMI neighborhoods will directly benefit from neighborhood revitalization and beautification projects.
+Jonesboro LMI areas.
 Planned Activities CDBG funds will cover the purchase and or rental costs of neighborhood cleanup events.

-5 Project Name Veterans Village Outreach Center

-Target Area Jonesboro

-Goals Supported Housing and Services Opportunities to the Home Needs Addressed AFH: Lack of Transitional Housing AFH: Lack of Services & Amenities - Public Funding CDBG: \$220,000 Housing and Services Opportunities to the Homeless
+5 Project Name Veterans Village Outreach Center Target Area Jonesboro Goals SupportedHousing and Services Opportunities to the Homeless Housing and Services Opportunities to the Homeless Needs Addressed AFH: Lack of Transitional Housing AFH: Lack of Services & Amenities - Public Funding CDBG: \$220,000 CDBG: \$220,000

-C

-CDBG: \$220,000